THoufty/WalkThePlank/README.md

-must use a CSS framework other than bootstrap [bayan] must use client-side storage to store persistent data [Austin/Tom]✅ must have a polished UI ✅ must meet good quality coding standards (indentaion, scoping, naming, etc.) [tom] must NOT use alerts, confirms, or prompts (look into modals). ✅ must be deployed to GitHub Pages [tom]✅ must be interactive (i.e: accept and respond to user input) [all]✅
+must use a CSS framework other than bootstrap [bayan] must use client-side storage to store persistent data [Austin/Tom]✅ must have a polished UI ✅ must meet good quality coding standards (indentaion, scoping, naming, etc.) [tom]✅ must NOT use alerts, confirms, or prompts (look into modals). ✅ must be deployed to GitHub Pages [tom]✅ must be interactive (i.e: accept and respond to user input) [all]✅